Family Matters: A Systematic Study of Spatial vs. Frequency Masking for Continual Test-Time Adaptation: Experiments

 \subsection{Dataset}

-We run experiments on CIFAR10-to-CIFAR10C, CIFAR100-to-CIFAR100C, and ImageNet-to-ImageNetC.
-The source dataset is CIFAR~\cite{krizhevsky2009cifar} and ImageNet~\cite{deng2009imagenet}, and the targets are the corrupted versions, CIFAR10C, CIFAR100C, and ImageNetC, built from the common corruption benchmark~\cite{hendrycks2019benchmarking}.
-Each corrupted set contains 15 corruption types, each with 5 severity levels.
-Following prior work~\cite{Wangetal2022cotta,liu2023vida,liu2024continual,Han2025RankedEM}, we use the highest severity level (5) for all 15 corruptions and evaluate online classification error after adaptation for each target domain.
+We evaluate on CIFAR-10/100-C and ImageNet-C~\citep{hendrycks2019benchmarking}, the standard corruption benchmarks derived from CIFAR~\citep{krizhevsky2009cifar} and ImageNet~\citep{deng2009imagenet}.
+Each contains 15 corruption types at 5 severity levels; following prior work~\citep{Wangetal2022cotta,liu2023vida,liu2024continual,Han2025RankedEM}, we use the highest severity level (5) for all 15 corruptions and report online classification error after adaptation for each target domain.
+We also evaluate on a real-world aquaculture dataset, MRSFFIA-C~\citep{Du2024HarnessingMD}.
+Further detailes are provided in Appendix.